Volatco FAQ

 How quickly can it react to events?

-Each core can move between active and inactive in one gate delay (about 100 ps), enabling rapid local response without constant full-power operation.
+Each F18A node can transition between active and suspended behavior on extremely small time scales, enabling rapid local response without constant full-power operation.

 When can backers expect shipping?